/terms/fluency-optimization · 6 min read · intermediate

 - What does the paper's combination claim mean?

-- Aggarwal et al. report that the combination of Fluency Optimization plus Statistics Addition outperforms any single GEO strategy by more than 5.5% on PAWC.
-This is the strongest combined intervention isolated in the paper.
-The practical reading: in the paper's testbed, pages that combine readable prose with sourced quantitative specificity performed better than pages that only optimized one dimension.
-The paper did not exhaust all pairwise combinations, so other pairings may also be strong but were not specifically measured; whether the same combined effect holds on 2026 commercial AI engines has not been isolated by public study.
+- Aggarwal et al. report that Fluency Optimization plus Statistics Addition outperforms any single GEO method by more than 5.5% on PAWC, the strongest of the pairwise combinations measured (200-example subset of GEO-bench, §5.3 Figure 4).
+Practical reading: in the paper's testbed, pages combining readable prose with sourced quantitative specificity performed better than pages optimizing only one dimension.
+Whether this combined effect holds on 2026 commercial engines has not been isolated by public study.

 - How do I measure fluency in practice?

-- The Aggarwal paper used LLM-prompted rewrites without defining a specific fluency metric (e.g. Flesch-Kincaid grade level, sentence length distribution, passive voice ratio).
-Practitioner inference: any clarity intervention a competent editor would make (tighten run-on sentences, replace jargon when plain language fits, remove redundant phrasing, vary sentence structure) is consistent with what the paper measured.
-The load-bearing requirement is that the prose reads cleanly to a target reader, not hitting a specific automated score.
-Note: the paper's intervention method (LLM rewriting the source content) is not the recommended practitioner method, since LLM rewrites often flatten editorial voice; the practitioner extension pursues the paper's finding (fluent prose helps citation visibility) via editor discipline from the first draft rather than via LLM post-processing.
+- The paper used LLM-prompted rewrites without defining a specific fluency metric.
+Practitioner inference: any clarity intervention a competent editor would make (tighten run-ons, replace unnecessary jargon, remove redundant phrasing, vary sentence structure) is consistent with the paper's intervention.
+The load-bearing requirement is that prose reads cleanly to a target reader, not hitting an automated score.
+The practitioner discipline pursues fluency via editor judgment from the first draft rather than LLM post-processing, which tends to flatten voice.

 Sources & further reading